ahf/snowflake-notes/Broker.markdown

 Gateway Timeout` HTTP error code.
 The proxy can reconnect again until a Snowflake client is available.

+The `X-Session-ID` header must contain the Snowflake proxy WebRTC ID.

 #### The `/client` handler

 The `/client` handler is used by Snowflake clients to send their WebRTC Session